 What are auto-renew provisions?

-You should be aware that whilst subscription models may make some consumers continue their contract, as it is easier than shopping around or taking positive steps to end the contract, the inappropriate use of auto-renew provisions can breach guidance and damage your brand.
+Whilst subscription models may encourage some customers to continue their contract (because it’s easier than shopping around or taking positive steps to end the contract), the inappropriate use of auto-renew provisions can breach guidance and damage your brand.

 Regulatory provisions and auto-renewal